MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Machian MOND

-with $a_0$ being Milgrom's MOND acceleration or gravitational field intensity constant (also known as Milgrom's MOND scale constant), $M$ the active gravitational mass, and $r$ the distance between the centers of mass of the active and passive gravitational masses, so that for the motion of a test particle in a gravitational field in the low acceleration or deep MOND regime, $\mu\left(g/a_0\right) \rightarrow g/a_0$ and $g=\sqrt{a_0 \ g_N}$, so that with $g=v^2/r$, $v=\sqrt[4]{GMa_0}$ for achieving flat rotation curves in a remarkable simple way.
+with $a_0$ being Milgrom's MOND acceleration scale constant, $g_N=GM/r^2$ the Newtonian gravitational acceleration, $M$ the active gravitational mass, $m_i$ the inertial mass, and $r$ the distance between the centers of mass of the active and passive gravitational masses.
+For the motion of a test particle in a gravitational field in the low acceleration or deep MOND regime, $\mu\left(a/a_0\right) \rightarrow a/a_0$ and $g=\sqrt{a_0 g_N}$, so that with $g=v^2/r$, $v=\sqrt[4]{GMa_0}$ to achieve flat galaxy rotation curves in agreement with the TF law in a remarkable simple way with a single new constant $a_0$.
+For the high acceleration regime, $\mu\left(a/a_0\right) \rightarrow 1$ and Newtonian laws are recovered.
+One can also define an equivalent interpolating function $g=\nu(a_0/a_N)a_N$ converting the Newtonian gravitational field into a Milgromian field, with $\nu(a_0/a_N)=(1/2)^{1/n}(1+\sqrt{1+4(a_0/a_N)^n})^{1/n}$ (with $n=1$ for the simple and $n=2$ for the standard interpolating functions).

+Milgrom's MOND acceleration scale constant $a_0$ is usually interpreted as a fundamental constant in MOND, but possibly related to the Hubble parameter $a_0\sim cH_0$ or the cosmological constant $a_0\sim c^2\sqrt\Lambda \sim c^2/R_u$ as the energy density of the vacuum $\rho_{vac}$ with $\Lambda=8\pi G \rho_{vac}/c^2$ according to GR, which coincides in orders of magnitude (a better match can be done with $a_0=c^2\sqrt{\Lambda/3}$, although integers and Pi are onwards omitted for simplicity).
+This is due to Milgrom's wish to define absolute acceleration with respect to a smooth quantum vacuum energy frame in MOND as modified inertia.
+However, the cosmological constant is only measured indirectly, and the connection between dark energy and a non-zero energy density of the quantum vacuum remains, at best, an optimistic hypothesis.
+In contrast, Mach's principle implies that acceleration should be defined with respect to the mass distribution of the universe, and the mass and size of the universe are based on direct, albeit approximate measurements.